KNOW THE LINGO – WHAT IS A CEC?By: Joseph D. Cornwall, CTS-D, CTS-I

-Technology Evangelist — C2G
+AV Technology Evangelist — Legrand

-Consumer Electronic Control, often referred to simply as CEC, is a feature that is part of the HDMI standard.
+What is a CEC?Consumer Electronic Control, often referred to simply as CEC, is a feature that is part of the HDMI standard.
 CEC is designed to allow one device to control up to 15 other connected CEC-enabled devices using an HDMI interface.
 For example, a Blu-ray DVD player may be able to control an attached display such as a flat panel LCD TV.
-CEC allows two forms of control—user initiated and device initiated.
+CEC allows two forms of control—user initiated, and device initiated.

-An example of user initiated control would be pressing the volume or input selection buttons on a DVD player's remote and controlling a display as a result.
-It's important to understand this isn't the same as a "universal" remote control, as the controlling signals are actually traveling through the HDMI cable from the DVD player to the display.
+An example of user-initiated control would be pressing the volume button on a Chromecast with Google TV remote control and controlling the display as a result.
+It's important to understand this isn't the same as a "universal" remote control as the controlling signals are actually traveling through the HDMI cable from the streaming player to the display.

 As might be expected, Consumer Electronics Control (CEC) is often not implemented on products designed expressly for the commercial market.
 For example, an LG commercial display may not respond to CEC commands, while the corresponding model from the consumer line does.
-Typically this is because the CEC functionality has the ability to be turned on or off via a menu selection on a device's service menu.
+Typically, this is because the CEC functionality has the ability to be turned on or off via a menu selection on a device's service menu.